david942j/honest/README.md

 All open-source projects can be reviewed on GitHub, BitBucket, GitLab, etc.

-But are you sure those packages published to pypi/npm/gem *exactly* same as they are in git-repositories?
+But are you sure those packages published to pip/npm/gem *exactly* same as they are in git-repositories?

 Imagine this:
+It looks all good, secure, many-users on GitHub, but who has checked *the packge pushed* to PyPI?
-What if a developer hide an one-line backdoor in a millions-downloads package?
+What if the developer hide an one-line backdoor in source-code before pushing it?
+Once you installed it, you got owned!

 Let's find out whether the packages you installed are **Honest**!